cjhdev/wic/readme.md

 - Joyent/Node-JS http-parser
 - Bjoern Hoehrmann's UTF8 parser
 - MBED TLS SHA1

-All projects have permissive licenses.
-License notices for all can be found in the source.

 The Autobahn Test Suite has been used for verification.